-The visual effects on the surrounding residents' views are anticipated to be beneficial once the development has been completed.
+The visual effects on the surrounding residents' views are generally anticipated to be beneficial once the development has been completed.
 This is due to the change in the view from one towards a large stadium curtailing views and overshadowing the properties in places, to one towards a mixed-use development more suited to the surrounding townscape characteristics.
-Adverse effects are still anticipated from two viewpoint locations (Viewpoints 8 and 9 - representing views experienced by pedestrians, cyclists and cemetery visitors), where the proposals add a built element to the view that was absent before.
+Moderate adverse effects are still anticipated from two viewpoint locations (Viewpoints 8 and 9 - representing views experienced by pedestrian, cyclist and cemetery visitors), where the proposals add a built element to the view that was absent before, however such effects are not considered significant.
 The views from Stanley Park and Anfield Cemetery would generally be benefited by the replacement of the football stadium by the proposed development, which is anticipated to complement the surrounding townscape character in the view.
 However, views from the central path within Anfield Cemetery (Viewpoint 1) would be adversely affected to a minor degree due to the presence of buildings within part of the view that is currently undeveloped.